Failed Startups In India | Case Study of 21 Promising Indian Startups That Tanked

 Dissolved 2019

-Doodhwala | Failed Startups In India
+Doodhwala | Failed Startups in India

 Founded in 2015, Doodhwala was a subscription-based platform that delivered milk and grocery items directly to the customer's doorstep.
 Founded by Ebrahim Akbari and Aakash Agarwal, Doodhwala claimed to complete about 30,000 deliveries in a day.
+It is also considered one of the top failed startups in India.

 Reason for failure: According to experts, lack of funds and tough competition from the big shots like BigBasket, Milkbasket, and SuprDaily caused Doodhwala to shut down.
 It is a prime example of startups that failed in India that failed due to strong competitors.